 Follow along with hosts Jeff Adams and Will Knauss as they attempt to make the transition from part-time, to full-time authors of gay fiction.
-As of September 30, 2020, the podcast is on hiatus until at least the new year.
+As of September 30, 2020, the podcast is on indefinite hiatus.
 You can continue to listen to back episodes at any time.
 Below are five of our most popular episodes, including a special bonus episode from 2023.

 In part one of our interview with author LaQuette, we discuss her Critical Lens workshop.
 The class is designed to teach authors, reviewers and readers how to use literary criticism to view your own work, or the books you’re reading, through an alternative lens.
 For authors this can provide critical insight into alternative perspectives that can help you identify and eliminate problematic and harmful content before you publish.